marielbautista/my-portfolio/README.md

 # my-portfolio
-A showcase of my works and designs.
+A showcase of my designs and works.